mtlynch/resticpy/docs/index.md

 ### Args

 - `mode`: Type of stats to retrieve.
 Can be one of `restore-size`, `files-by-contents`, `blobs-per-file` or `raw-data`
+- `tags`: A list of tags indicating which snapshots to consider (can be specified multiple times)
+- `host`: A string for the hostname indicating which snapshots to consider

 ### Returns